Bates students return to busy campus

 Owned by the college since 1939, 32 Frye St. is being converted into a student-operated coffeehouse for members of the Bates community and their guests.
 The 4,000 square foot building is the site where local construction workers recently discovered civil war-era correspondence between Bates professor Uriah Balkam and his wife, Annie.
 Upon completion this fall, the capacity of the two-story house will be in excess of 250 people.
 The coffeehouse will provide additional social options to students in a non alcoholic setting.

-Renovation work is being done by Ouellet Construction of Brunswick in conjunction with Bates College physical plant crews.
+Renovation work is being done by Ouellet Construction of Brunswick in conjunction with Bates College Facility Services crews.
 Until the recent renovations, the Bates-owned house was used as a dual-family dwelling.
 The house will be wheelchair-accessible on the first level, where some of the walls have been removed to create an open, airy ambiance.
 A room for smoking patrons will also be available.

 The student-run operation will feature student programming and a menu offering a variety of coffees and pastries.
 “We’re really excited about the possibilities for this informal space within our community and look forward to an additional, relaxed setting where students, faculty and staff can gather,” said Peter Taylor, assistant dean of students at Bates.